[MARMAM] HDR Honours opportunity: Burrunan dolphin research, Victoria Australia

 inhabit inshore regions of Victoria, Tasmania and South Australia.

-Recent research shows the species consist of small genetically distinct
+Previous research shows the species consist of small genetically

-populations susceptible to numerous threats and is likely to be of grave
+distinct populations susceptible to numerous threats and is likely to be

-Guarantee Act as ‘threatened’.
-Gippsland Lakes is one of only two places
+‘threatened’.
+Gippsland Lakes is one of only two places in Victoria that

-established not-for-profit organisation, has it's primary mission to
+AMMCF, a newly established not-for-profit organisation, has it's

-“strive to support and work with Australia’s marine mammal scientists
+primary mission to “strive to support and work with Australia’s marine

-and researchers to establish and advance the knowledge, conservation and
+mammal scientists and researchers to establish and advance the

-investigate the Burrunan dolphin.
-The general aims of the project is to
+australis)(Charlton-Robb et al. 2011).
+The aims of the project is to

 assess the species' distribution and range, gain better estimates of